samchon/typia/README.md

 Helper library of `NestJS`, using this `typescript-json`.

 `nestia-helper` is a helper library of `NestJS`, which boosts up the `JSON.stringify()` speed 5x times faster about the API responses, automatically.
-Also, `nestia-helper` supports automatic validation of request body, too.
+Also, `nestia-helper` supports automatic validation of request body, that is about 8,000x times faster than legacy `class-validator` too.

 ```typescript
 import helper from "nestia-helper";